Florida Highway Patrol’s Interdiction Unit

 • For ongoing investigations, if the contraband property is seized before the investigation is completed, a copy of the Probable Cause Affidavit must be forwarded as an attachment.

-The trooper that seized the property must ensure that copies of the applicable forms are attached as outlined on the Felony Forfeiture Report Checklist (HSMV 61074).
+The trooper who seized the property must ensure that copies of the applicable forms are attached as outlined on the Felony Forfeiture Report Checklist (HSMV 61074).
 The checklist will serve as the cover page for the packet.
 The packet will include the following information:

 • Case number.